Lansing Board of Water & Light: Former facilities

 In 2020, BWL decommissioned Otto E. Eckert Station, named after the utility's general manager from 1927 to 1966.
 The former coal-fired generating station is located in downtown Lansing on the Grand River, adjacent to General Motors' Grand River Assembly Plant and the now-demolished Lansing Car Assembly Plant.
 Begun in 1922 and completed the following year, the power station has undergone numerous expansions and additions since, with the addition of the three chimneys in 1981.
 The station had a generating capacity of 351 megawatts, produced by burning coal from Wyoming's Powder River Basin.
 This plant has three 615 ft smokestacks, the tallest self-supporting structures in south central Michigan.
-These stacks are visible from 15 mi on a clear day.
+These stacks are visible from 20 mi on a clear day.
 The stacks are known locally by the names of Wynken, Blynken, and Nod, after the fishermen in a poem of the same name by Eugene Field.
 It was announced in December 2017 that the plant decommissioning had been accelerated, and would go offline in 2020.

 From 1973 to 2022, BWL operated the Claud R. Erickson Station, named after general manager of the utility from 1966 to 1972.
 The plant located in Delta Township on Canal Road just south of Mt.
 Hope Road.
 This coal-fired plant had a single generating unit with a capacity of 159 MW connected to the power grid by three 138 kV lines.
-The LBWL announced in December 2017 that they would be replacing Erickson Station with a $500 million natural gas-fired power plant capable of generating 250 MW.
-The Delta Energy Park opened in March 2022 with a nameplate capacity of 260 MW on the site of the former Erickson Station.

 The utility's power plant inventory once included the 25 megawatt Ottawa Street Station on the Grand River in downtown Lansing.
 This steam and electrical plant operated from its completion in 1940 until 1992, when it was decommissioned as a power station, with steam and electrical production transferred to the Eckert Station.
 The station was put back into partial usage as a water chiller plant for the utility in 2001 to cool downtown buildings.
 In late 2007, LBWL sold the mostly vacant station to Accident Fund Insurance Company, which was renovated into their headquarters.
 At the end of December of that year, in preparation for the renovation, the iconic smokestack portion of the building was taken down.